remkop/picocli/README.md

 # picocli - a mighty tiny command line interface

-Annotation-based Java command line parser.
-Usage help with ANSI colors.
-Autocomplete.
-Easily included as source to avoid adding dependencies.
-Nested subcommands.
+Annotation-based Java command line parser, featuring usage help with ANSI colors, autocomplete and nested subcommands.
+In a single file, so you can include it _in source form_.
+This lets users run picocli-based applications without requiring picocli as an external dependency.

 |Now in BETA: [command line autocompletion](http://picocli.info/1.0.0-SNAPSHOT/autocomplete.html)|
 |----|
 |Autocomplete is work in progress.
 Comments, bug reports, pull requests welcome!|

-A Java command line parsing framework in a single file, so you can include it _in source form_.
-This lets users run picocli-based applications without requiring picocli as an external dependency.

 How it works: annotate your class and picocli initializes it from the command line arguments, converting the input to strongly typed data.
 Supports git-like [subcommands](http://picocli.info/#_subcommands)